 I now mostly use it for compatibility checks on imported parts.
 That is about it.
 I did promote it to a few of my clients and friends as a free translator (Which it still seems to be).

 They now want $1,500.00 per year!
 They present it as per month cost, but only offer it to be billed yearly.
 Why don't they present the cost per week or per day?
 It is still $1,500,00 per year.
 This eliminates those that don't have the money.
 ZW3D Lite is $2,000 and you get to keep the software forever.
-They even offer $375.00 rental option.
+They even offer a $375.00 rental option for 6 months.

 There is a huge problem with Onshape.
 There is no native file you can download and store locally.
 This is a deal killer for any independent consultant or company.
 No company wants to have their engineering data held hostage in a Cloud based server.
 You sell the company and they instantly have a yearly $1,500.00 CAD bill?
 This should kill the subscription option for any CAD system.
 What if they use a different system?
 You really have to have all of your engineering data locally stored and the original CAD system available for legacy.